2015 GMC TerrainBuying Guide • Review • Research

 7) A Surplus of Safety Features

 An OnStar emergency response system comes standard on every model.
 Even the base SLE-1 trim comes equipped with a rear-view camera and an auto-dimming rear-view mirror.
-Some of the optional safety features include parking sensors, a lane departure warning system, and a forward collision warning system.
-Blind-spot monitoring and cross-traffic alert also come standard on the top-of-the-line Denali model.
+Some of the optional safety features include a forward collision warning system, parking sensors, a lane departure warning system.
+Cross-traffic alert and blind-spot monitoring also come standard on the top-of-the-line Denali model.

 8) Handsome Styling